nuance/dotfiles/README.md

 # dotfiles

-Pretty much everything is managed by `nix` flakes.
-Follow the instructions in `INSTALL.md` to install nix / home-manager and create a machine profile in `machines/` (probably based on `m1-pro`).
-Future updates can be triggered via the managed `flake-rebuild` bash alias.
+macos dotfiles.
+This used to be a bunch of nix / flakes / home-manager stuff, but that was really brittle and a giant time-suck.
+It's still in the git history.

+## todo

+launch agents:

+- ical-to-diary
+- org-snapshot
+- ropen-server